- Real Estate

 the lawyer.

-when a property is purchased.
-This amount is collected by
+cases, also be paid when a property is purchased.
+This

-your lawyer which he in turn pays to the Ministry on the Closing
+amount is collected by your lawyer which he in turn pays to the

-Date.
-Please click on the link for more detailed
+Ministry on the Closing Date.
+Please click on the link for

-information; including how to calculate the Land
+more detailed information; including how to calculate the Land Transfer Tax.

 Legal Fees:

-My fee for a purchase transaction is $400. plus GST.
+My fee for a purchase transaction is $599.00. plus HST.

 There will also be a number of disbursement charges which can